-It needs to be noted that currently ASIC inhibition is not used clinically.
-The presented compounds except for amiloride, which is clinically used as ENaC inhibitor, have been characterized in cell systems and in part also in animal models.
+As mentioned above, ASIC inhibition is currently not used clinically.
+The presented compounds except for amiloride, which is clinically used as ENaC inhibitor (IC50 = 100-200 nM), have been characterized in cell systems and in part also in animal models.
 An interesting recent review of ASIC pharmacology is provided by (Baron & Lingueglia, 2015).
-Based on the known physiological and pathological roles of ASICs, drugs inhibiting them could have many uses, such as analgesia, neuroprotection after ischemic stroke, and treatment of anxiety.

-Amiloride, the prototype ASIC small molecule blocker has a low potency (EC50 of 10-100 μ M) and selectivity on ASIC peak currents and does not inhibit the sustained ASIC currents.
+Amiloride has a low potency (EC50 of 10-100 μ M) and selectivity on ASIC peak currents and does not inhibit the sustained ASIC currents.
 Amiloride binds into the pore of ENaC and ASICs (Adams, Snyder & Welsh, 1999; Alijevic & Kellenberger, 2012; Schild, Schneeberger, Gautschi & Firsov, 1997).
 The site of action of other small molecule inhibitors on ASICs is not known.
 Amiloride derivatives modified at the 5-position of the pyrazine ring by hydrophobic groups increased the potency for ASIC3 inhibition by up to 100-fold (Kuduk et al., 2009).
 Nafamostat mesylate, an anti-inflammatory agent and protease inhibitor, contains a guanidinium moiety as do amiloride and GMQ, and was shown to inhibit ASIC currents, including the sustained current of ASIC3, with IC50 values of 2-70 μ M (Ugawa, Ishida, Ueda, Inoue, Nagao & Shimada, 2007).
 The chemically unrelated compound A-317567 inhibits peak and sustained currents of neuronal and recombinant ASICs with IC50 values between 2 and 30 μ M (Dube et al., 2005).
 Development of A-317567 derivatives yielded substances with higher affinity for ASICs, that lost however some of their selectivity (IC50 on ASIC3 of 400-500 nM, and for other neurotransmitter receptors of < 10 μ M) (Kuduk et al., 2010).

 Inflammation increases ASIC mRNA expression, and it was shown that several non-steroidal anti-inflammatory drugs at doses close to those used in clinics prevent or suppress the RNA overexpression (Voilley, de Weille, Mamet & Lazdunski, 2001).
 These drugs inhibit also ASIC currents, however with potencies that are orders of magnitude lower than that on the cyclooxygenases (Voilley, de Weille, Mamet & Lazdunski, 2001).
 Several antiprotozoal diarylamidines inhibit ASICs with IC50 of 0.3-38 μ M (Chen et al., 2010).
-A recent screening of a fragment library followed by optimization led to ASIC3-inhibiting 2-aminopyridine derivatives with an IC50 of \sim 3 μM (Wolkenberg et al., 2011).
+A recent screening of a fragment library followed by optimization led to ASIC3-inhibiting 2-aminopyridine derivatives with an IC50 of ~3 μ M (Wolkenberg et al., 2011).